Chart Color Schemes

 Waurn Ponds has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that could impact this region.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 17 projects potentially impacting the region.
 Notable projects include Waurn Ponds Sporting Complex, Levande Highton Retirement Village, Armstrong Mount Duneed Estate, and Grovedale Village.
-The following list details those likely most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.